alex-karpenko/psql-query-exporter/README.md

 Below is a detailed explanation of all possible configuration parameters.
 Default values for optional parameters are specified.

-Values of `defaults` (from the previous section) will be propagared to all underneath sections, level by level.
+Values of `defaults` (from the previous section) will be propagated to all underneath sections, level by level.
 So if you specify some value in the `defaults` section, than it will be used in each source, database and query if you don't override it at any level.
 If you change value of some parameter, it will be propagated in all underneath sub-sections of the section where it was changed.

 ```yaml
 sources: